Ujjwal28/langchain-doc-reader/README.md

 # langchain-doc-reader
-Uses langchain and faiss to read data from doc and returns selective search response
+Uses langchain, faiss and chroma to read data from uploaded doc or local directory and returns selective search response.

 **Requirements** :